sewelltatwit/Trivia-Game/README.md

 - Server to send the questions to the player and a score based on each answer the player picks
 - GUI on the player end that displays the question, answer choices, score, and a button for each choice

+**Conclusion**
+We learned how to read and write using a buffer, and how to use the buffer to send messages between a server and a client.
+We reinforced our understanding of socket programming and how to debug.
+The buffered reader wasn't always predictable, but by debugging and going step by step we were able to get it to work in the end.

 **Team members**

 Nick Moyer